buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 Additionally, an issue exists in the scenario where nodes in a dual-stack site are addressed from both ULA and GUA prefixes, RFC6724 will see GUA-GUA address pairs chosen over ULA-ULA.
 One goal of ULA addresses was to allow local communications to be independent of the availability of external connectivity and addresses, such that persistent ULAs can be used even when the global prefix made available to a site is withdrawn or changes.

-This document therefore introduces two changes to RFC6724 to support a node implementing elevated or differential precedence for known-local ULAs, i.e., ULAs within a common local network, over both IPv4 and IPv6 GUAs.
+This document therefore introduces two changes to RFC6724 to require that nodes implement elevated or differential precedence for known-local ULAs, i.e., ULAs within a common local network, over both IPv4 and IPv6 GUAs.

 The first change is an update to the default policy table to elevate the precedence for ULAs prefixes such that ULAs, like GUAs, carry a higher precedence than all IPv4 addresses, making IPv6 precedence over IPv4 consistent for both ULAs and GUAs.